nishantsisingi/Getting-and-Cleaning-Data/README.md

 #File Descriptions

-CodeBook.md describes the how to use all this, variables, the data, and any transformations or work that was performed to clean up the data.
+Codebook.md describes the how to use all this, variables, the data, and any transformations or work that was performed to clean up the data.

-run_analysis.R contains all the code to perform the analyses described in the 5 steps.
+analysis.R contains all the code to perform the analyses described.
 They can be launched in RStudio by just importing the file.

-The output of the 5th step is called secTidySet.txt, and uploaded in the course project's form.
+The output is called secTidySet.txt, and uploaded in the course project's form.